TAVR - A minimally invasive innovation

 The groundbreaking TAVR technology benefits patients with significant medical

-offers patients considered too ill for traditional open-heart surgery
+offers patients considered at high or moderate risk for traditional open-heart

 Approximately 250,000 people in the United States suffer from severe aortic

 stenosis.
-Our team of TAVR specialists provide the mest medical care to
+Our team of Aortic valve specialists provide the best medical

 Read more about our TAVR technology in our news section.